 All fixed assets that are used in the business of the company, except land, are depreciable for tax purposes (for both IRES and IRAP).

-The benefit is also applicable to investments made by 30 June 2018, provided that, by 31 December 2017, the following conditions are met:
+The above benefit applies to eligible investments also made by 31 December 2020, provided that by 31 December 2019 the following conditions are met:

 - the purchase order has been accepted by the seller, and

 - at least 20% of the purchase cost has been paid.

 The recapture of the benefits applies in case the asset is sold and failing specific conditions.